yomanshi/DIT-Game-KOI/README.md

 # DIT-Game-KOI

-Versions are kept as text document files due to the high storage usage of previous versions, such as v.0.1 being close to 250 MB.
+Versions are kept as text document files due to the high storage usage of previous versions (AS A UNITY PACKAGE), such as v.0.1 being close to 250 MB.
 Each text doc has a link to download each version through a drive link if needed.

+Each version to fully work will need presets of Layers and Inputs and the ProBuilder addon in the Unity Package Manager.